 I just kind of didn’t think about it.

-Here are the 5 stages of shopping, on your path to Financial Independence.
+Here are the 5 stages I went through with clothes shopping, on my path to creating a Iife with more financial freedom.
 (We’ll use clothes as an example, but it’s true for most things.)

 Stage 1: Buy the same things, at a lower price.
 You still feel like you need 10 new clothing items a month.
 But you really want pay down your credit card debt vs. grow it.
 So you try to find these items on sale.
 No more paying full price for you!
 You even start shopping in new more affordable places.
 Instead of Macy’s, you try to score a deal at TJ Max.